 Vitamin E, omega 3 fatty acids and dopamine are important too; freshly-cracked nuts are a good source.

-Your kale pesto is to my mind just one of many condiments such as hummus or this lentil dish that can make a green salad rather more interesting.
-And of course use as many different coloured-vegetables as possible; tomatoes, orange peppers and grated beets all add not only to the nutrition but make the meal attractive.
+Your kale pesto is to my mind just one of dozens of condiments such as hummus or this lentil dish that can make a green salad rather more interesting.
+And of course use as many different coloured-vegetables as possible; tomatoes, orange peppers and grated beets all add not only to the nutrition but to create an attractive meal too.

 In broad bean season this kale pesto goes particularly well with our favourite legume; it's interesting that, quite independently, all those living in the five Blue Zones of the world, where longevity is the key-word, grow and eat them.